okta/okta.github.io/_source/_posts/2017-10-17-add-the-power-of-webhooks-to-your-app-with-oktas-system-log.md

     return nil
     ```

 This section of code is short, but is the most important and interesting part of this project.
 By defining `l.events` as a slice of `json.RawMessage` types, this code does not need to know anything about the structure of events from the Okta System Log.
 Thus, you don't need to have a fully defined [struct](https://tour.golang.org/moretypes/2) for System Log events, all you need to do is to parse out what is important to you (in this case, the `eventType`) and then POST the full string as a webhook when you find an event you want to pass on.
-Without using `json.RawMessage`, you'd have to account for every possible System Log event type or risk losing data in when you serialize a Go object back into a JSON string.
+Without using `json.RawMessage`, you'd have to account for every possible System Log event type or risk losing data when you serialize a Go object back into a JSON string.

 Here's what it all looks like when it's put together into one function: